LokeshNagireddy/git_practice/Git_Commands.md

 ```

 **git rm**
-*Git rm is used to remove a collection of files from working tree or index*
+*git rm is used to remove a collection of files from working tree or index*

-Syntax: `git rm <file-name>
+Syntax: `git rm <file-name>`

 **git merge**
 *git merge allows you to merge branches from Git.
 It preserves the